-Every five years after a school is authorized to be an IB World School they are asked to carry out an evaluation of the Diploma Programme.
-At the heart of this process is the self-study in which a school evaluates the extent to which it is meeting the programme standards and practices, and collects evidence to substantiate its judgments.This page offers tools for a school to undertake the self-study...
+What is IB Evaluation?Every five years after a school is authorized to be an IB World School they are asked to carry out an evaluation of the Diploma Programme.
+At the heart of this process is the self-study in which a school evaluates the extent to which it is meeting the programme standards and practices, and collects evidence to substantiate its judgments.“The aim of school evaluation is...

 Whether you are a new or experienced educational leader, this site has a wealth of stimulating ideas and is a great resource for deepening your understanding.